dscamiss/blog/content/posts/generalized_newtons_method.md

 +++
-title = "The generalized Newton's method for learning rate scheduling" date = 2024-12-25T13:24:04-07:00 draft = false tag = ['hessian', 'learning-rate', 'gradient descent', 'stochastic gradient descent', 'sgd', 'random-notes']
+title = "The generalized Newton's method for learning rate selection" date = 2024-12-25T13:24:04-07:00 draft = false tag = ['hessian', 'learning-rate', 'learning-rate-selection', 'gradient-descent', 'sgd', 'random-notes']
 +++

 In this post, we review the generalized Newton's method (GeN) proposed in